markus-ntt-seidl/green-software-principles/project_template.md

 * Asim Hussain

 ## Structure
-The project is structured by regular meetings and managed with emails and github.
+The project is structured by regular meetings and managed with emails and GitHub.
 This project has been identified to fall under the Community working group.

 ## Required Resources